PlummersSoftwareLLC/Primes/PrimeTerra/solution_1/README.md

 ## Run instructions

+There's no way to install Terra through the package so the best way is to get release from a terralang GitHub.
-To run the program you need a Terra compiler in your PATH Put the folowing command in terminal:
+After that to run the program you need a Terra compiler in your PATH

+Put the folowing command in terminal:
 '''
 terra Primes.t